FusionAuth/fusionauth-site/site/_posts/2020-11-30-gnap-next-gen-oauth.md

 {% include _image.liquid src="/assets/img//blogs/gnap-oauth2-next-gen/oauth2-spec-pyramid.svg" alt="The pyramid of OAuth2 specifications" class="img-fluid" figure=false %}

-To be fair, [OAuth 2.1 is addressing some of these issues](/learn/expert-advice/oauth/differences-between-oauth-2-oauth-2-1/), but from my research, including reading the draft spec and reviewing discussion on the mailing list, GNAP aims to address them more fully.
+GNAP isn't alone in trying to fix some of these issues.
+[OAuth 2.1](/learn/expert-advice/oauth/differences-between-oauth-2-oauth-2-1/) is addressing some of them as well, but from my research, including reading the draft spec and reviewing discussion on the mailing list, GNAP aims to address them more fully.

-WIP

 ## Things that excite me about GNAP

-First, it's worth reiterating that GNAP is changing rapidly.
-There's a lot of discussion on the [mailing list](https://mailarchive.ietf.org/arch/browse/txauth/) and you can also see changes happening in the [GitHub repo](https://github.com/ietf-wg-gnap/gnap-core-protocol/).
+First, it's worth reiterating that GNAP is still changing.
+There's a lot of discussion on the [mailing list](https://mailarchive.ietf.org/arch/browse/txauth/) and you can also see changes in the [GitHub repo](https://github.com/ietf-wg-gnap/gnap-core-protocol/).
 It appears that the draft is being edited there.
-All that is to say that these features may be in, out, or modified if you read this post months after it was posted.
+The features below may be in, out, or modified if you are reading this post months after it was published.

-Here's a video explaining more about GNAP.
+Second, if you prefer authorization content spoken rather than written, I also recorded a video with about GNAP.
 Plus beer gardens!

 {% include _youtube-video.liquid youtubeid="n8xAFjzJsTU" %}

-Here are some of the parts of GNAP which seem exciting and will help make auth easier to use going forward.
+Below are some of the exciting GNAP features which will help make OAuth style auth easier to use when this specification is published and implemented.

 ### Distinct roles for the Requesting Party and Resource Owner

-Right now, the resource owner, who can grant delegate access to the protected resources, is assumed to be the person who requested the grant.
+In the typical OAuth authorization code grant, the owner of a resource, who can grant delegate access to the protected resources, is assumed to be the person who requested the grant.

 This is often the case, as when I grant a photo printing service access to my Flickr account.
 Wait, is it 2012?
 I meant my Google Photos account.

 But sometimes the entity requesting permission may be different than the entity which needs to grant permission, the "Resource Owner" or RO.
-This is called the "Requesting Party" and has the acronym RQ, maybe because RP already is taken by "Relying Party".
+In GNAP, this entity is termed the "Requesting Party" and has the acronym RQ, maybe because RP already is taken by a common auth term: "Relying Party".
 The RQ drives the "Resource Client", or RC, which could be a browser or some other device.
+The RQ wants access to protected resources, which live on the "Resource Server", or RS.

 From the specification: